obss/trapper/examples/pos_tagging/README.md

 from `HuggingFace datasets`.
 You can explore the dataset from [its page](https://huggingface.co/datasets/conll2003).
 This project is intended to serve as a demo for using trapper as a library to train and evaluate a transformer model on a custom task/dataset as well as perform inference using it.
+To see an example of supported task, see [Question answering example](../question_answering).
 We start by creating a fresh python environment and install the dependencies.

 ## Environment Creation and Dependency Installation